allentown521/saladict/README_EN.md

 You can find plugins you need in the [Plugin List](https://saladict-app.aichatone.com/plugin.html), and then go to the plugin repo to download it.

-The file extension of pot plugin is `.potext`.
+The file extension of Saladict plugin is `.potext`.
 After downloading the `.potext` file, go to Preferences - Service Settings - Add External Plugin - Install External Plugin to select the corresponding `.potext` to install it.
 It will then be added to the service list and can be used like a built-in service.

 ### Troubleshooting